Abidjan: Society

 The 2021 census recorded Abidjan's population as 6,321,017.
-As Abidjan is inhabited by people from a wide array of different ethnicities, French is commonly spoken in the metropolitan area, which is the third largest French speaking metropolitan area in the world after Kinshasa and Paris.
-Colloquial Abidjan French has even appeared, which has a different pronunciation and some slang words different from standard French.
+As Abidjan is inhabited by people from a wide array of different ethnicities, French is commonly spoken in the metropolitan area, which is the third largest French-speaking metropolitan area in the world after Kinshasa and Paris.
+Colloquial Abidjan French has appeared, which has a different pronunciation and some slang words different from standard French.
 Abidjan is recognized as one of the few areas in Africa where French (colloquial Abidjan French) is truly a native tongue, along with Libreville, Gabon.

 Demographics

 The District of Abidjan's population was 6,321,017 at the 14 December 2021 census, up from 4,707,404 at the 15 May 2014 census.

 Population increase, lower in the 2000s due to the economic crisis and Ivorian Civil War, has picked up in the 2010s to levels unseen since the 1980s thanks to the rapid economic growth experienced by Abidjan after the return of peace in 2012.
 Many inhabitants come to live in Abidjan for employment and better standards of living.